Professional Development for Educators

 Purchase items below to complement the 'Acting Right' workshop above to use in your own classroom!

-These books, CD’s and visual tools complement the “Acting Right” arts-integrated teaching method.
+These arts integration books, CD’s and visual tools complement the “Acting Right” arts-integrated teaching method.
 With these tools you can create incredible sessions with your students to build a cooperative, collaborative, creative classroom community.

 For Teachers That Have Attended the Workshop